Table of Contents

 Tasting beans after 7 days is risky and should be avoided unless you’ve carefully checked for other spoilage signs.
 If the beans have been in the fridge for longer than 5 days, it’s best to discard them – even if they pass a taste test.

-By recognizing these signs early, you can avoid potential foodborne illnesses and keep your meals safe.
+Recognizing these signs early can avoid potential foodborne illnesses and keep your meals safe.
 Firm their freshness.
 However, this is a last resort.
 If you’re in doubt, it’s safer to throw them out.

 Can You Eat Beans After 7 Days in the Fridge?